What is the purpose of a waste facility permit?

 • Demolished rubble/concrete/brick/masonry/tiles.

-• As above, once a builder has discarded such material from a construction site, that material is considered a waste, therefore any person seeking to accept this waste with the intention of using this waste for development such as road building or similar, must secure a WFP/COR from the relevant local authority.
+• As above, once a builder has discarded such material from a construction site or property, that material is considered a waste, therefore any person seeking to accept this waste with the intention of using this waste for development such as road building or similar, must secure a WFP/COR from the relevant local authority.

 • Dismantling and reusing car parts.

 • Once a car is no longer considered roadworthy, that vehicle is considered a waste.
-Therefore it is illegal to store or stockpile such vehicles at a location, and/or to strip the car of parts for reuse/sale, without holding the correct waste authorisation from the relevant local authority.
+Therefore it is illegal to store or stockpile such vehicles at a location, and/or to strip the car of parts for reuse/sale, without holding the correct waste management permit from the relevant local authority.

 The local authority cannot tell an applicant what level of authorisation and class of waste activity(s) that a particular applicant requires.
 Therefore, if an applicant is unable to interpret the relevant regulations, it is strongly advisable that they should retain the services of a suitably qualified person to assist in the application process.

-• It is important to note that a person/company must secure an appropriate waste authorisation in advance of commencing a waste activit.
+• It is important to note that a person/company must secure an appropriate waste management permit in advance of commencing a waste activity.

 • Failure to comply with the Waste Management Act 1996, is an offence and therefore subject to legal action, potential fines and possible other enforcement actions, resulting in considerable expenses incurred by the landowner and/or operator.